HarshaKumaraKalutarage/Naive-Bayes-Applications-and-Vulnerabilities/README.md

-**Naive Bayes: Applications, Variations and Vulnerabilities- A Review of Literature with Implementation Code Snippets**
+**Naive Bayes: Applications, Variations and Vulnerabilities- A Review of Literature with Code Snippets for Implementation**

 By Indika Wickramasinghe and Harsha Kalutarage